Last updated:

 The Weighted Formula

 We deliberately chose not to use a simple average.
-An operator choosing a PSP cares far more about whether the provider can actually process gambling transactions in their target markets than about the Trustpilot star rating.
-The weights reflect that reality.
+An operator choosing a PSP cares far more about whether the provider can actually process gambling transactions in their target markets than about a Trustpilot star rating.
+That is why iGaming Fit carries the most weight and Trustpilot carries none.

 Why Not Equal?